mglantz/advanced-networking-workshop/labs/lab-1/README.md

 First off, let's review the different useful tools which helps us to process information gathered by facts and commands.

-:boom: Have a brief look at the different tools below and imagine how they may be useful.
+:boom: Task 1: Have a brief look at the different tools below and imagine how they may be useful.

 Ansible modules:
 * [assert](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/assert_module.html)